Aman-A/tDCSsim_Aberra2023/README.md

 5) Alternatively, you can run the neuron repositioning algorithm on all positions for any cell type in the population using `repositionNeuronLayer.m`.
 Default arguments are for L2/3 PC clone #1.
 Note: Due to computational cost parallelization is recommended.
 A parallel for loop can be used to take advantage of all available CPUs by setting the optional argument `par_on` to 1.

 ## Dependencies:
-MATLAB R2022a
+MATLAB R2022a and newer

 Toolboxes:
-Statistics and Machine Learning Toolbox
+- Statistics and Machine Learning Toolbox
-Parallel Computing Toolbox (Optional, required for parallelized for loops)
+- Parallel Computing Toolbox (Optional, required for parallelized for loops)